BeTomorrow/micro-observables/README.md

 # Micro-observables

-_A simple Observable library that can be used for easy state management in React applications._
+_A simple Observable library that can be used for easy state-management in React applications._

+## Features

+- **💆‍♂️ Easy to learn:** No boilerplate required, write code as you would naturally.
+Just wrap values that you want to expose to your UI into observables.
+Micro-observables only exposes a few methods to create and transform observables
+- **⚛️ React support:** Out-of-the-box React support based on React Hooks
+- **🐥 Lightweight:** The whole source code is made of less than 400 lines of code
+- **🔥 Peformant:** Observables are evaluated only when needed.
+Micro-observables also supports React and React Native batching, minimizing the number of render calls
+- **🔮 Debuggable:** Micro-observables does not rely on ES6 proxies, making it ease to identify lines of code that trigger renders.
+Code execution is easy to follow, making debugging straightforward
+- **🛠 TypeScript support:** Being written entirely in TypeScript, types are first-class citizen

 ## Introduction

-In micro-observables, observables are objects that store a single value and that notify listeners when this value changes.
-If you are used to RxJS, you can think of micro-observables as a React-friendly subset of RxJS exposing only the `BehaviorSubject` class.
+In micro-observables, observables are objects that store a single value.
+They are used to store **a piece of state** of your app.
+An observable notifies listeners each time its value changes, triggering a re-render of all components that are using the observable.

-Observables can be converted into new observables by applying functions on them, such as `transform()` and `onlyIf()`.
+Observables can be derived into new observables by applying functions on them, such as `transform()`, `onlyIf()` or `default()`.

 Micro-observables works great in combination with React thanks to the use of the `useObservable()` and `useComputedObservable()` hooks.
 It can be used as a simple yet powerful alternative to [Redux](https://redux.js.org) or [MobX](https://mobx.js.org).

 Micro-observables has been inspired by the simplicity of [micro-signals](https://github.com/lelandmiller/micro-signals).
 We recommend checking out this library for event-driven programming.

+**Note:** If you are used to RxJS, you can think of micro-observables as a React-friendly subset of RxJS exposing only the `BehaviorSubject` class.

-### Basic usage
+## Basic usage

 ```ts
 import assert from "assert";